 Amy Coran, Co-Director

-Amy has spent 19 summers on Lake Oldham; 2022 marks her third season as Co-Director, after 3 years as Assistant Director.
+Amy has spent 20 summers on Lake Oldham; 2024 marks her fourth season as Co-Director, after 3 years as Assistant Director.
 Previously, she directed residential services for adults with cognitive and physical disabilities, partnering with families to create valuable and meaningful experiences.
 Amy holds a MA in Human Resources Management from Lasell College, has a BS from University of Delaware in Human Services, Education and Public Policy with a minor in Disabilities Studies, and has completed the Foundation for Jewish Camp’s Yitro Leadership Program for Assistant Directors.

 Becca Goldman, Co-Director